SlackBuffer/blockchain-web/Go/TGPL.md

     ** or `-help`
-    ** `flag.String` takes name, a default value, and a message, and creates a string variable ** the variable `sep` and `n` are pointers to the flag variable ** When the program is run, it must call `flag.Parse` before the flags are used, to update the flag varialbes from their default
+    ** `flag.String` takes name, a default value, and a message, and creates a string variable ** the variable `sep` and `n` are pointers to the flag variable ** When the program is run, it must call `flag.Parse` before the flags are used, to update the flag variables from their default
     ** values. - [ ] The non-flag arguments are available from `flags.Args()` as a slice of strings ** If `flag.Parse()` encounters an error, it prints a usage message and calls `os.Exit(2)` to terminate the program */